hovatterz/light/README.markdown

 build sytem and SFML 2.X.
 This has only been tested on OS X 10.7 Mavericks, so please submit any issues you have compiling on other systems.

-## Compiling
+## Compiling and Installing
 Do an out of source build.
 Specifically:

     mkdir build && cd build
     cmake ..
     make

-You can then say `bin/sample` to run the sample.
-I recommend using `build/` as your out of source build directory, because it is already on the `.gitignore`.
+# Ubuntu
+To do an out of source build in Ubuntu, follow the steps below:

+    sudo apt-get install build-essential cmake libsdl2-dev libglew-dev cd /path/to/source
+    mkdir build && cd build
+    cmake ..
+    make && sudo make install

+NOTE: Only tested in Ubuntu 14.10.

 ## Installing
 `make install`